 And here’s a video from The Journal about BIL:

 TED Talks has just announced the launching of “TED-ED.”
 They are planning to collect videos — shorter than the typical TED Talks ones — that “anyone” can create.
-They are taking applications from people who want to participate in the planning of this initiative, and you can see a short video about their plans here.It could have a lot of potential.
-(Here’s an update on it: “TED” Launches Channel For Education Today).
+They are taking applications from people who want to participate in the planning of initiative, and you can see a short video about their plans here.It could have a lot of potential.
+(Here’s an update on it: “TED” Launches Channel For Education ).

 “What are some must-see TED talks?” was a question raised at Quora.
 It includes the vote total based on responses, as well as a tabulation of likes and dislikes on YouTube.
 The results are intriguing.

 The University of Cambridge organizes an on-going series of short presentations called “Cambridge Ideas,” which seem to be very similar to TED Talks.
 They have their collection both on YouTube and on their own University website.

 Here’s one of the talks — it’s on vanishing languages in the world:

 Harvard Thinks Big is an annual event (started last year) where invited faculty members present ten minute talks.
 They just posted year’s presentations on YouTube.

 There is a YouTube channel devoted to TEDxTalks, which are local TED-like events that take place around the world.
 TEDx has also announced that 7,000 videos of TEDx Talks are now hosted by the TED website.
 It appears much more organized and searchable than the YouTube channel.

 “60 Second Lectures” are pretty neat…60 second lectures offered annually by University of Pennsylvania faculty.
 The first link leads you to year’s presentations, and link will lead you to archive, where you can see the video and access a written transcript of lectures from previous years.